Normalized mutual information is a biased measure for classification and community detection: Results

+In this expression the quantity $n_r^{(g)}$ denotes the number of objects in labeling $g$ that belong to group~$r = 1\ldots q_g$, and similarly for~$n_s^{(c)}$.
+The quantities~$n_{rs}^{(gc)}$ are the entries of the contingency table, and are equal to the number of objects that simultaneously belong to group~$s$ in the candidate labeling~$c$ and group~$r$ in the ground truth~$g$.
+Evaluating the sums and products over these table entries numerically, the value of $I(c;g)$ can be computed in time~$\Ord(q_c q_g)$.
+The parameter values~$\alpha_g$ and~$\alpha_{g|c}$ are chosen to optimize the transmission process using a fast line search, providing good compression for realistic labelings as discussed in~\cite{JKN24}.

+The first term in Eq.~\eqref{eq:I-Approx} represents the information cost of transmitting the labelings given knowledge of the contingency table~$n_{rs}^{(gc)}$.
+The remaining terms account for the information costs associated with the transmission of the table itself.
+In some cases the information required to transmit the $q_g \times q_c$ contingency table is significantly smaller than that needed for the $n$-vectors representing the labelings, and it is neglected in most treatments~\cite{NCY20, JKN24}, leading to the traditional mutual information measure, which we denote~$I_0$:

+In other cases, however, the information cost of the contingency table can play a significant role and should be retained as in Eq.~\eqref{eq:I-Approx}, which yields the quantity known as the reduced mutual information.

-To understand the importance of the contingency table term in the mutual information, let us explore how things can go wrong if we neglect it.
-To take an extreme example, suppose an algorithm simply places every object in a group of its own, which corresponds to the candidate labeling~$c = (1,\ldots,n)$.
-No matter what the ground truth labeling is, this choice of~$c$ clearly contains no information about it whatsoever, so we might expect the mutual information to be zero.
-The contingency table in this case is
+As an example, suppose a community detection algorithm simply places each node in its own group, resulting in a candidate labeling $c = (1,2,3,\ldots)$.
+No matter what the ground truth is, this choice of~$c$ clearly contains no information about it whatsoever, so we might expect the mutual information to be zero.
+If we use the traditional mutual information, however, we get $I_0(c;g) = I_0(g;g)$, which is not merely nonzero, but implies that the candidate labeling is maximally informative, telling us everything about the ground truth.
+This is as wrong as it could be---in fact the candidate tells us nothing at all.
+The reduced mutual information, on the other hand, correctly says that $I(c;g) = 0$ (see Section~\ref{app:reduced-mutual-information} in the Supplementary Materials).